mnlambert/HardwareStore/README.md

 Date: 01/05/2021
 Message: Today is a new day!
 I will be doing some Test Driven Development with Javascript!
 Was able to write a simple Test using Jest!
 I can count how many products are in 1 category.
 I also tried to throw an error but was unsuccessful today.
 I will try again tomorrow and see where this project takes me.

-Date: 01/06/2021
-Message: Did not code today

 Date: 01/07/2021
 Message: Today is a new day!
 I will try testing my error code and see if it returns this error.
 Go to this link for the accursed TDD for JS to test throwing errors in a function(https://medium.com/@afolabiwaheed/how-to-test-a-function-thats-expected-to-throw-error-in-jest-2419cc7c6462).
 After further research, I was able to test throwing an error in the function.

-Date: 01/08/2021
-Message: Did not code today

 Date: 01/09/2021
 Message: Today was a pretty good day.
 I have completed the 'Count' portion of the Functionalities for my project.
 Using TDD, I had created various functions to check the number of products, categories, and hardware stores.

+Date: 01/11/2021
+Message: Today there was a discovery that there would be an issue with duplication of an object when counting.
+Today is the day to correct that.
+Tests have been modified to correct the issue of duplicates.